outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 todo

 the compose project name by default is named after `PWD`.
+The name of containers share the same prefix (i.e. name of the project).

 https://docs.docker.com/compose/compose-file/